outaTiME/grunt-replace/README.md

 }
 ```

 Copying source directory structure can be disabled by specifying `preserve_dirs: false`.
 All files will be copied directly to the dest dir.
-In the above example, all files in 'static/' will be copied directly into `public`.
+In the above example, all files in `static/` will be copied directly into `public/`.

 ```javascript
 replace: {